log0div0/testo/docs/tutorials/12 - mouse/README.md

-# Guide 12.
+# Tutorial 12.
 Mouse control

 ## What you're going to learn

 In this guide you're going to learn about the mouse control basics in Testo-lang.

-## Preconditions

-1. Testo Framework is installed.
-2. Virt manager is installed.
-3. [Ubuntu Desktop 18.04](https://releases.ubuntu.com/18.04.4/ubuntu-18.04.4-desktop-amd64.iso) image is downloaded and located here: `/opt/iso/ubuntu_desktop.iso`.
-The location may be different, but in this case the `ISO_DIR` command-line param has to be adjusted accordingly.
-4. (Recommended) Testo-lang [syntax highlight](/en/docs/getting_started/getting_started#setting-up-testo-lang-syntax-highlighting) for Sublime Text 3 is set up.

 ## Introduction

 With Testo you can control the mouse cursor (when it's available in the virtual machine OS).
-At first look, this process may seem a little confusing, but as soon as you catch the main [concepts](/en/docs/lang/mouse#a-text-on-the-screen-with-additional-specifiers) of cursor positioning, you won't forget them ever again.
+At first look, this process may seem a little confusing, but as soon as you catch the main [concepts](../../reference/Mouse%20actions.md#a-text-on-the-screen-with-additional-specifiers) of cursor positioning, you won't forget them ever again.
 It's like bicycle riding - you just need to grasp it once.

 To try out the mouse control, we're going to automate the Ubuntu Desktop 18.04 installation.
 And we're going to do this using the mouse as much as possible.